CianDaly/Game-Review-App/README.md

 ## Storybook.

 . . . . .
-Include a screenshot of the fully expanded list of stories from the tool's UI (see below).
-Group the stories appropriately (e.g. Contact page group) . . . .
+A screenshot of the fully expanded list of stories from the tool's UI (see below). . . . .

 ![][stories]

-. . . .
-(Optional) State any non-standard Storybook add-ons used and include a screenshot(s) to illustrate.

 ## Backend (Optional).